Top Attractions and best things to do in San Miguel de Allende, Mexico

 Located along Calle del Dr. Ignacio, the Centro Cultural Ignacio Ramírez El Nigromante is an 18th-century convent that was converted into a cultural center that holds art galleries and exhibits.
 The long hallways of the building are covered with colorful murals, and walking along the garden is already a tour in itself.

-Try out local cuisine
+Try out the local cuisine

-In the early centuries of the world, Europeans, particularly the Spanish and the Portuguese, expanded their territories in almost all the nations in the world in search for, among many others, spices.
+In the early centuries of the world, Europeans, particularly the Spanish and the Portuguese, expanded their territories in almost all the nations in the world in search of, among many others, spices.
 When they reached South America in their conquest and established colonies, the Spanish love for spice was inevitably passed down to Mexican cuisine.

 Most Mexican dishes are made of an interesting combination of vegetables and spices.
 Famous restaurants in San Miguel de Allende include Nicasio Comedor Mexicano, Mario’s Mariscos Frescos, and Muro Café.
 And, no, there is more to Mexican cuisine than tacos.